John Ware, Lewis family fonds

 Scope and Content:

 The fonds consists of account of John's life based on an interview with Nettie (1956); reminiscences about John by S. Marsden; John's agreements of sale of land (1901) and cattle transfer (1887); newsclipping of marriage announcement (1892); letters from Nettie Ware about the opening of the Ware cabin in Dinosaur Provincial Park (1959-1960); photocopies of letters from John and Nettie (1898, 1899); and personal files of Nettie Ware regarding her father's biography and her involvement in the Vulcan/Kirkcaldy community.
-Also consists of photographs of the Lewis and Ware families and Ware ranches (1896-ca. 1900); the Lewis' legal agreements (1911, 1912) and a statutory declaration (1917).
+Also consists of photographs of the Lewis and Ware families, the Lewis farm and Ware ranches; the Lewis' legal agreements (1911, 1912) and a statutory declaration (1917).
+Also consists of historical documentation regarding the Ware and Lewis families gathered by Nettie and Mildred Ware; Nettie Ware's speeches, poems, correspondence, cards, autograph books, guest books, scrapbook, and funeral service; Mallory family papers regarding the Ware and Lewis families, including correspondence, newsclippings, and genealogical information; Bob Ware's funeral service; Mildred Ware's autograph book and funeral service; Arthur Ware's Bible and postcards.

 Source of Acquisition: